Why Determining Your Risk Tolerance Can Mean a Brighter Financial Future

 When your financial goals are aligned, you’re better able to determine how much you’re willing to risk and how you’ll recover if it all goes south.
 Additionally, you’re in a significantly better position to choose investments that will meet those goals.

-buying shares in GameStop, or parsing out your estate plan.
+A comprehensive financial plan is a guide for assessing all types of risk, from buying that boat you’ve had your eye on, to buying shares in GameStop, or parsing out your estate plan.
 Strategy and Brand Advisor Chris Brogan famously said, “The goal isn’t more money.
 The goal is living life on your own terms.”
 How you process that concept may be a good indication of where your risk tolerance is on a scale of “financial safety net” to “high-risk, high-reward.”
 If your goal is financial freedom, you’re likely not willing to invest in anything that has a higher chance of neutral or negative returns.

 Ultimately, age, investment goals, and how comfortable you are with volatility all play a part in where you fall on the spectrum.
-Just because you
+Just because you can recover from a significant financial loss, certainly doesn’t mean you want to.

 What Is Risk Tolerance?

 Risk tolerance is the degree of variability (aka loss) in investment returns you are willing to withstand in your financial planning.
-If you have a low degree of risk tolerance, your investments will likely be more conservative; if it’s high, you may be willing to put a lot on the line for the possibility of a big payday knowing you’ll be able to recover
+If you have a low degree of risk tolerance, your investments will likely be more conservative; if it’s high, you may be willing to put a lot on the line for the possibility of a big payday knowing you’ll be able to recover.

-can be great for investors, because the outlook is generally good.
+Bull markets can be great for investors, because the outlook is generally good.
 For some investors however, it’s a dangerous temptation.
 The S&P 500’s longest bull market in history lasted from March 2009 until March 2020, when it hit an abrupt end amidst fears stemming from the Covid-19 pandemic.
 Though the market has made incredible and unpredictable strides in the year after, aggressive investors had a lot to make up.

 How Does Risk Tolerance Work?